ooaklee/ghatd/README.md

 This will be an exciting experience, and I look forward to building out this project with you all and sharing my progress and knowledge as it matures.

-## Starting the server
+## Starting locally

-Before getting started please mak sure you have the correct version of [Go installed](https://go.dev/doc/install) or you can use [ASDF](https://github.com/asdf-vm/asdf) to install it with the following command
+Before getting started please make sure you have the correct version of [Go installed](https://go.dev/doc/install) or you can use [ASDF](https://github.com/asdf-vm/asdf) to install it with the following command

 ```sh
 # Add the plugin for Go